tari-project/tari-dot-com/_lessons/02_how_tari_works.md

 with a single lookup; while a lookup on the DHT takes log(n) queries.
 In practise, peer lookups on the Tari network can take up to 60 seconds, especially with the added complexity of Tor thrown into the mix.

-[^2]: An earlier version of the comms stack used symmetric encryption with a shared Diffie-Hellman key, which meant that the sender had to share his public with the message; so everyone one would know that Alice was sending a message to Bob.
+[^2]: An earlier version of the comms stack used symmetric encryption with a shared Diffie-Hellman key, which meant that the sender had to share his public key with the message; so everyone one would know that Alice was sending a message to Bob.
 We got tired of the gossip and speculation that there was something going on between those two, so we switched to the more private method.

 ### Tari and Tor